Women in Midlife: Finally the Woman I Could Have Been

 A High-Functioning Anxiety Woman

-As a therapist, the women I’ve worked with in San Francisco and across California often seem incredibly capable from the outside.
+As a therapist, the women I’ve worked with across California often seem incredibly capable from the outside.
 But internally, many of them quietly carry a constant pressure that sounds something like:

 “I should be doing more.”